-i.
 Fiduciary Duty

-a.
-Fiduciary Duty.
-The Board has a fiduciary duty to act in the best interests of the Company (outside of the U.S., the duty is to the Company, not to Shareowners) and all Shareowners.
+The Board has a fiduciary duty to act in the best interests of the Company (outside of the U.S., the duty is to the Company, not to Shareholders) and all Shareholders.
 The Board should foster and take all reasonable steps to ensure a culture of integrity and high ethical standards.
-It should adopt policies that reflect this commitment and that include reporting and assurance procedures for Management to inform the Board, and for the Board to oversee, any violations of the Company policies and a tone at the top and throughout the Company of ethical business practices.
+It should adopt policies that reflect this commitment and that include reporting and assurance procedures for Management to inform the Board, and for the Board to oversee any violations of the Company policies and a tone at the top and throughout the Company of ethical business practices.

-In addition, the Audit Committee should review and recommend to the Board, and the Board should recommend to Shareowners, the selection, compensation oversight, and appointment (respectively) of the Company's Independent External Auditor.
+In addition, the Audit Committee should review and recommend to the Board, and the Board should recommend to Shareholders, the selection, compensation oversight and appointment (respectively) of the Company's Independent External Auditor.